top of page

 Kitten sitting on a bed of their owner

-I will generate three new clients for my marketing business within the next two months.
-I will focus on using marketing strategies like referral programs and social media marketing for these new clients.
-Achieving this goal will enable us to hire the next designer to enlarge our capacity for new customers.
+I will generate three new clients for my marketing business within two months.
+I will focus on referral programs and social media marketing.
+Achieving this goal will enable us to hire another designer and increase our capacity for new customers.

 Analysis:

-3. We assume here that 3 new customers in two months is Attainable
+3. The assumption is that three new customers in two months is Attainable.

 3. Becoming a Thought Leader